JohnVibescode/CustomizePlus-7.5/README.md

-Update: If you get a install error when trying to update risas, restart the game, turn mine off (Can delete it too if it isn't auto deleted) then turn risas on.
+Turn mine off before hitting install/update on risas, dalamud doesn't like two DLLs at the same time.
-ALSO REMOVE THE REPO, if you do the uninstalling goes away, that is a feature.
-REMOVE REPOS WHEN YOU ARE NOT USING THAT PLUGIN, THAT GOES FOR ANYTHING.
+ALSO REMOVE THE REPO.

 -----------------------------------

-Update2: If you deleted mine without updating it first and going to risas then do the following.
+Update: If you deleted mine without updating it first and going to risas then do the following.

 Head to the start Menu and type Run